POPWorldMedia/POPForums/docs/starthere.md

 ## Build

-* Download the latest source code from GitHub, or use the production packages as described above.
+* Clone the latest source code from GitHub, or use the production packages as described above.
 Build it.
 * The project files require an up-to-date version of Visual Studio 2022 or later.
 It also works great with Jetbrains' Rider on Mac or Windows.
-* This project is built on ASP.NET v8.
-Make sure you have the required SDK installed (v8.0.100).
+* This project is built on ASP.NET v9.
+Make sure you have the required SDK installed (v9.0.101).
 * The `PopForums.Web` project is the template to use to include the forum in your app.
 It references `PopForums.Mvc`, which contains all of the web app-specific code, including script and CSS. `PopForums.Sql` concerns itself only with data, while `PopForums` works entirely with business logic and defines interfaces used in the upstream projects. `PopForums.AzureKit` contains a number of items to facilitate using various Azure services. `PopForums.ElasticKit` contains an ElasticSearch implementation. `PopForums.AzureKit.Functions` is an implementation of functions, used if you're not using in-app context background services (see below).
 * The `main` branch is using Azure Functions by default to run background processes.
 Run the [Azurite](https://github.com/azure/azurite) container in Docker (works on Windows and Mac).
 If not, you can run the background things in-process by uncommenting `services.AddPopForumsBackgroundServices()` in `Program.cs` and commenting out or removing `services.AddPopForumsAzureFunctionsAndQueues()`.
 This causes all of the background things to run in the context of the web app itself.